replab/replab/docs/index.md

 ## Contributors

-RepLAB and the group theory/linear algebra libraries it depends on were written by [Denis Rosset](https://github.com/denisrosset) and [Jean-Daniel Bancal](https://github.com/jdbancal).
+RepLAB and the group theory/linear algebra libraries it depends on were initiated by [Denis Rosset](https://github.com/denisrosset) and [Jean-Daniel Bancal](https://github.com/jdbancal).
+The project has now more [contributors](https://github.com/replab/replab/graphs/contributors).

 RepLAB references in the `/external` directory the following libraries: